About Kristin Conlon, Psy.D.

 We might work well together if….

-You’re curious about understanding your patterns, relationships, and emotions.
+You’re curious about understanding your thoughts, feelings, behaviors, or relationships.

 You’re open to exploring how early experiences shape your present choices.